Chairman's introduction to governance

 Roles and Responsibilities of Directors

-The Board is currently comprised of the Non-Executive Chairman, five Executive Directors and two Non- Executive Directors.
+The Board is currently comprised of the Non-Executive Chairman, four Executive Directors and three Non-Executive Directors.

 The roles of Chairman and Chief Executive Officer are distinct, set out in writing and agreed by the Board.
-The Chairman is responsible for the effectiveness of the Board Chief Executive Officer is accountable for the management of the Group.
+The Chairman is responsible for the effectiveness of the Board and ensuring communication with shareholders, and the Chief Executive Officer is accountable for the management of the Group.

 Non-Executive Directors constructively challenge and assist in the development of strategy.
 They scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance.